toethan777/To-CNS-Lab-2023/README.md

 BUT IF I WERE TO it would be quite simple.

 I use Manjaro Linux which uses the pacman repository, which is pretty hefty in software packages.
-I simply ran ```sudo pacman -S vagrant``` to install Vagrant on my PC.
+I simply ran ```sudo pacman -S vagrant``` to install Vagrant on my personal Linux PC.
 I also tried a virtual machine of Debian, but it would be redundant to put a virtual machine inside a virtual machine... anyways,```sudo apt-get install vagrant``` to install Vagrant on Debian.

-Here's how I would go about creating a binaries for my Virtual Boxes in Linux:
+Now, here's how I would go about creating a binaries for my Virtual Boxes in Linux:
 1) For Linux, I would make a directory in root for multiple boxes ```mkdir VBoxes``` and I would go into that folder using ```cd VBoxes```
 2) I would create and enter a folder for my desired virtual box using the step above (named 'debianbullseye64' for the purpose of this demostration).
 We are now in ./VBoxes/debianbullseye64
 3) To get the box I want, I would type the command ```vagrant box add debian/bullseye64```